squattingmonk/nasher/README.md

 This unpacks a `.mod`, `.erf`, or `.hak` file into the source tree.
 GFF files are converted to JSON format.
-If a file does not exist in the source tree, it is checked against a series of rules in the project config.
+If a file does not exist in the source tree, it is checked against a series of rules in the package config.
 If a rule is matched, it will be placed in that directory.
-Otherwise, it is placed into the directory `unknown` in the project root.
+Otherwise, it is placed into the directory `unknown` in the package root.

 If an extracted file would overwrite a newer version, you will be prompted to overwrite the file.
 You can force answer the prompt by passing the `--yes`, `--no`, or `--default` flags.

-You can initialize a project with the contents of a `.mod`, `.erf`, or `.hak` file by running:
+You can initialize a package with the contents of a `.mod`, `.erf`, or `.hak` file by running:

     # Initialize into foo using the contents of bar.mod as source files